itantik/brixy/README.md

 ## Documentation

 User guide and API reference included in the `docs` folder.
-Thanks to GitHub Pages also available [online](https://itantik.github.io/brixy).
+Also available [online](https://itantik.github.io/brixy), thanks to GitHub Pages.

 ## License